-My dissertation research focuses on the composition of code generators as a method to produce target code from different cross-cutting aspects and views formulated in separate DSLs.
+The composition of code generators and code generation for multi-view and aspect-oriented modeling approaches was the key topic of my dissertation.
 Furthermore, I participate in the iObserve research project, focusing on cloud-based software systems and the challenges in detecting anomalies, deriving descriptive models from limited monitoring data, exploring adaptation candidates, and creating adaptation plans.
 In context of iObserve, I developed and continue to maintain two experiment setups for distributed applications, namely CoCoME and JPetStore.

 - I co-designed and evaluated DSLs for railway control centers for three years in the MENGES project.